MusabShk/DiceRoller/README.md

 Provides you two dice, one for each user in a 2 player game.

-How to use the app:
+How to use the app ?:

 1. Install the apk of the app onto your mobile device.
 2. Generate random dice values by tapping on any of the two dice.